fjvallarino/monomer/docs/tutorials/external/01-optics.md

 } deriving (Eq, Show)
 ```

-After that, lenses can be created:
+And, finally, lenses can be created:

 ```haskell
 makeLenses ''Address